bradeneast/bradeneast/README.md

 <br />
 <br />

+## I have a blog for dev-signers
+[The blog](https://bradeneast.com/blog) is where I share what I've learned and am learning from my creative pursuits.

 ## Working on an exciting project?
 I'd love to collaborate and contribute.
 DM or email me and let's start a conversation.